AndersH82/a_quiz_game/README.md

 ```

 ## Rules
-- Here u have the ruls of the game.
+- Here u have the rules of the game.
 - You can choose to read the rules or not.
 - The rules are simple.